 - ¼ teaspoon paprika

 - Kosher salt and freshly ground black pepper to taste

 - 2 tablespoons grass-fed butter

 - 1 & ½ cups halved cherry tomatoes

 - 2 cups baby spinach

-- 1/2 cup canned coconut milk or heavy cream — if you don't like the taste of coconut milk.
+- ½ cup canned coconut milk or heavy cream

-- 1/4 cup Parmesan — plus more for garnish
+- ¼ cup grated parmesan cheese plus more for garnish

-- In a large skillet over medium-high heat, add and heat olive oil.
+- In a large skillet, over medium-high heat, add olive oil.

-- Season shrimp with salt and pepper, place into the pan and cook until pink, about 3-5 minutes.
+- Season shrimp with salt, black pepper and paprika.
+Place into the pan and cook 1-2 minutes per side, until pink and opaque.
 Set aside.

 - Reduce heat to medium and add grass-fed butter.
 When it has melted, add garlic and cook until fragrant for about 30 seconds.
 Add cherry tomatoes and season with salt and pepper.
 Stir constantly.
 Cook until tomatoes are starting to burst.

-- Stir in canned coconut milk, Parmesan and bring mixture to a simmer.
+- Stir in canned coconut milk and parmesan cheese.
+Bring mixture to a simmer.
 Reduce heat to low and cook until sauce is slightly reduced.
 It will take about 2-3 minutes.

-- Return shrimp back to skillet and stir well to combine.
+- Return cooked shrimp back to the skillet and stir well to combine.

-And if you like this Creamy Parmesan Shrimp Skillet recipe, please share with your friends and family.
+And if you like this Shrimp Parmesan recipe, please share with your friends and family.
 Do you want to taste more?
 Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
 As always, I really appreciate you stopping by.